Foundation Study

 notes

-Demonic attacks can be resisted.
-Believers can overcome demonic influence by confessing sin (1 John 1:9), repenting of disobedience, (Revelation 2:5; James 4:8) and putting on the armor of God.
-The armor of God consists of knowing truth, claiming righteousness, embracing peace, exercising faith, clutching salvation, memorizing Scripture, and prayer.
-(Ephesians 6:13-18)
+Believers have the ability to resist demonic attacks.
+Overcoming demonic influence involves key actions such as confessing sin (1 John 1:9), repenting of disobedience (Revelation 2:5; James 4:8), and putting on the armor of God.
+The spiritual armor includes elements such as knowing the truth, claiming righteousness, embracing peace, exercising faith, holding onto salvation, memorizing Scripture, and engaging in prayer (Ephesians 6:13-18).
+These practices serve as powerful tools for believers to stand firm against demonic assaults and maintain their spiritual strength.

 What was the most significant verse for you?
 Explain.